 This recently renovated stadium is the place for big events in Miami County.
 Trade shows, concerts, figure skating competitions, basketball games, and more take place year-round in the 77,000-square-foot facility that seats 3,742.
 A 2,400-square-foot multipurpose room seats 220.
 With locker rooms for players and plenty of concession options for the fans, it’s a comfortable and fun place to host any event.

 Located just north of downtown Troy, this is one of the area’s largest parks and regularly hosts games and tournaments.
-Visitors love the wide-open spaces and 2.16 miles of recreational trails available for walkers.
+Visitors love the wide-open spaces, the 2.16 miles of recreational trails available to walkers and the 5 miles of mountain/fat bike trails in the TMBA (Troy Mountain Bike Area).

 Sports: Baseball, basketball, soccer, softball, volleyball